A Quality Index Metric and Method for Online Self-Assessment of Autonomous Vehicles Sensory Perception: Related Works

-The first generation of the Yolo algorithm, namely Yolo-v1, was developed by J. Redmon et al. \cite{Redmon2016YouOL}.
+The first generation of the YOLO algorithm, namely YOLO-v1, was developed by J. Redmon et al. \cite{Redmon2016YouOL}.
 The model comprises 24 convolutional layers followed by two fully connected layers for object classification and localization.
-Since there is no complex regional proposal module, the Yolo-v1's processing speed is faster than the R-CNN series model, while this architecture is poor at localizing small and crowded objects.
-J. Redmon also proposed Yolo-v2 to improve the localization accuracy.
+Since there is no complex regional proposal module, the YOLO-v1's processing speed is faster than the region-based CNN (R-CNN) series model, while this architecture is poor at localizing small and crowded objects.
+J. Redmon also proposed YOLO-v2 to improve localization accuracy.
 Instead of using fully connected layers for direct object localization and classification, they proposed prior defined anchor boxes \cite{Redmon2017YOLO9000BF}.
 Even though the anchor boxes method decreases the overall mean average precision (mAP), they predicted more bounding boxes, which has improved their model.
-The Yolo-v3 model is a major improvement on the Yolo series \cite{Redmon2018YOLOv3AI}.
-It applied a new DarkNet-53 backbone with better feature extraction capability.
-Furthermore, to overcome the small object detection error, they proposed feature pyramid networks (FPN) to extract image features from different scales.
-The Yolo-v4 model is proposed by A. Bochkovskiy et al. \cite{Bochkovskiy2020YOLOv4OS}.
-The main differences between the Yolo-v4 and v3 are the backbone and neck module.
-In the Yolo-v4 backbone, the cross-stage partial connections (CSP) method has been implemented to decrease the parameters' size.
+The YOLO-v3 model is a major improvement on the YOLO series \cite{Redmon2018YOLOv3AI} that employ a new DarkNet-53 backbone with better feature extraction capability.
+Furthermore, to overcome the small object detection error, they propose feature pyramid networks (FPN) to extract image features from different scales.
+The YOLO-v4 model is proposed by A. Bochkovskiy et al. \cite{Bochkovskiy2020YOLOv4OS}.
+The main differences between the YOLO-v4 and v3 are the backbone and neck module.
+In the YOLO-v4 backbone, the cross-stage partial connections (CSP) method has been implemented to decrease the parameters' size.
 In the neck module, they applied the spatial pyramid pooling (SPP) method to extract image features from different scales effectively.
-Yolo-v5 is a marginal improvement compared with Yolo-v4.
-According to their results, the Yolov5 achieved faster processing speed than the YOLO-v4.
+YOLO-v5 is a marginal improvement compared with YOLO-v4.
+According to their results, the YOLO-v5 achieved faster processing speed than the YOLO-v4.
 YOLO-v6 \cite{Li2022YOLOv6AS} is focused on keep shrinking model sizes by replace the CSP module to the EfficientNet and YOLO-v7 \cite{wang2023yolov7} is focusing on easier deployment for industrial applications.